401k vs Real Estate – Which Is Best For Retirement?

 Similar to investing in a Health Savings Account (HSA), annual 401k contributions are tax-deductible unless you’re investing in a Roth 401k (see below).

 What this means is that you’re allowed to deduct the amount you invest from your taxable income.
-This is especially helpful as being a high income earner, your tax bill is going to be one of your largest annual expenses.
+This is especially helpful as being a high income earner, your tax rate will be sky high and your tax bill is going to be one of your largest annual expenses.

-Some companies allow you the option of investing in either a Roth 401k or IRA.
-If you own your own practice, you can have this set up for you.
+Some companies allow the option of investing in either a Roth 401k or IRA.
+If your self-employed and own a practice, this can be set up for you.

 When contributing to these types of accounts, the money is taxed BEFORE going in and you’re not allowed to take a deduction.
 The good news is that when the money is taken out, you pay NO taxes at that time.